lsaggu/type-translator-tutorial/README.md

 ## About

 This is (at the moment) a simple app for the purposes of learning about development.
-This is a Node.js app, and I use Visual Studio 2019 to develop it locally.
+This is a Node.js app hosted on Heroku, and I use Visual Studio Code to develop it locally.
-The app is ultimately designed to be able to allow a user to enter a string on text and then create and download an audio clip of that text being read aloud.
+The app is ultimately designed to be able to allow a user to enter a string of text and then translate the text from the specified language to a specified language.
 This is still in development!

 ## Running Locally